 The type of structure fished will determine the kind of presentation.

-Around weeds, try rigging up a soft plastic wacky worm and toss the lure in openings and along the edges.
+Around weeds, try rigging up a soft plastic wacky worm or a creature bait and toss the lure in openings and along the edges, working them along the bottom.
 The same goes for fallen trees and rip rap.